dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 	<figcaption>Fig. 4: Add wlan_coex.h in Keil project</figcaption>
 </figure>

-4. In da1458x_config_advanced.h, at the corresponding sections either for DA14531 or DA14585/586, use the following preprocessor definitions in order to enable WLAN coexistence mode with or without debugging signals and set the prefered polarity of the BLE event in progress signal.
+4. In da1458x_config_advanced.h, at the corresponding sections either for DA14531 or DA14585/586, use the following preprocessor definitions in order to enable WLAN coexistence mode with or without debugging signals and set the preferred polarity of the BLE event in progress signal.
 The CFG_WLAN_COEX_BLE_EVENT_INV should only be used in case the application requires the signal **WLAN_COEX_BLE_EIP** inverted (de-asserted high, asserted low).
 ```c
 /****************************************************************************************************************/
 /* WLAN coexistence mode: Enable/disable the mode.                                                              */